Skip to content

 • Proper escape sequences for stopping operations

-When to Use Architect Mode
+When to Reach for Plan Mode

 • Refactoring entire modules or subsystems